|Card Details and Application Link|

 |Chase's 5/24 Rule: With most Chase credit cards, Chase will not approve your application if you have opened 5 or more cards with any bank in the past 24 months.

 To determine your 5/24 status, see: 3 Easy Ways to Count Your 5/24 Status.
 The easiest option is to track all of your cards for free with Travel Freely.

 You can find the current best signup offer and application link here: Chase Ink Business Unlimited.

-- Legal Name of Business: If you don’t already have a business name, I recommend using your own name as the business name.
+- Business legal name: If you don’t already have a business name, I recommend using your own name as the business name.

-- Business Name on Card: Again, this can be your own name if you don’t have a business name to use.
+- Desired business name on card: Again, this can be your own name if you don’t have a business name to use.

-- General industry, Category, Specific type: Pick whichever categories are closest to your business.
+- Business category, Business type, Business sub-type: Pick whichever categories are closest to your business.
 For example, an aspiring author, artist, or musician might choose: "Arts, Entertainment, and Recreation" and "Independent Artists, Writers, Performers."

 If your application is denied, I recommend calling for reconsideration (1-888-270-2127).
 It’s surprising how often denials can be changed to approvals just by asking.